PostHog/posthog.com/contents/blog/product-market-fit-game.md

 * Repeat the above

-Closing the loop above is the way to cement your product-market fit.
-First, your product will get better – you should weight user feedback very heavily compared to your instincts around what to build.
+Closing the loop above is the way to cement your product-market fit because:

+1. **Your product will get better fast.** You should weight user feedback very heavily compared to your instincts around what to build.

-Second, it will bring you more users through word of mouth.
-The one thing you can compete on is speed – you can outperform any competitors by providing a ridiculously excellent experience to your early users, so they will tell their friends.
+2. **It will generate word of mouth growth.** The one thing you can compete on is speed – you can outperform any competitors by providing a ridiculously excellent experience to your early users, so they will tell their friends.

-Third, and best of all, it means that you will demonstrate to users that you listen to their feedback so that you get more feedback.
+3. **Listening to users compounds.** Like a snowball rolling down a hill, the more you listen to users and act on their feedback, the more useful feedback they'll share with you.

 #### Failure modes